Two-Stage Signal Reconstruction for Amplitude-Phase-Time Block Modulation-based Communications: System Model for APTBM-based Nonlinear Transmissions

-where $P_\mathrm{sat}$ denotes the PA input saturation power, and $P_\mathrm{in}$ is the average PA input power.
-Here, $P_{\mathrm{max}}$ and $P_\mathrm{sat}$ are determined by the PA hardware design and remain constant during operation.
-Reducing IBO, i.e., increasing $P_\mathrm{in}$, can increase $P_{\mathrm{out}}$ when $P_{\mathrm{max}}$ is not reached, thereby improving PAE according to \eqref{eq:PAE}.
-Consequently, to maintain high PAE, it is desirable to operate PA at lower IBO levels, at the expense of increased nonlinear distortion.
+where $P_\mathrm{sat}$ represents the input saturation power of the PA.
+Here, $P_{\mathrm{max}}$ and $P_\mathrm{sat}$ are fundamental hardware constraints that remain constant during operation.
+Reducing the IBO (i.e., increasing $P_\mathrm{in}$) correspondingly increases $P_{\mathrm{out}}$, provided $P_{\mathrm{max}}$ is not exceeded, which directly improves the PAE according to \eqref{eq:PAE}.
+Consequently, to maintain high PAE, it is desirable to operate the PA at a lower IBO level, albeit at the inevitable expense of exacerbated nonlinear distortion.